-The audit team separately interviewed two investigators regarding their investigative methods as they relate to this standard.
-The investigators stated he would review evidence, conduct interviews, and review video camera recordings.
-They said that he would be responsible for gathering written statements, video evidence and collecting physical.
-In some cases he would secure the scene for the Dodge County Sheriff's Department.

-The warden confirmed that the Dodge County Sheriff's Department is the law enforcement agency responsible for investigating sexual misconduct complaints that could result in criminal prosecution.
+The audit team interviewed one investigator regarding the facility's investigative methods as they relate to this standard.
+The investigator stated he would review evidence, conduct interviews, and review video camera recordings.
+He said that he would be responsible for gathering written statements, video evidence and collecting physical evidence.
+In some cases he would secure the scene for the Columbia County Sheriff's Department.
+The warden confirmed that the Columbia County Sheriff's Department is the law enforcement agency responsible for investigating sexual misconduct complaints that could result in criminal prosecution.

-\115.71 (d) When the quality of evidence appears to support criminal prosecution, the agency shall conduct compelled interviews only after consulting with prosecutors as to whether compelled interviews may be an obstacle for subsequent criminal prosecution.
+115.71 (d) When the quality of evidence appears to support criminal prosecution, the agency shall conduct compelled interviews only after consulting with prosecutors as to whether compelled interviews may be an obstacle for subsequent criminal prosecution.

 The agency is not responsible for criminal prosecution.
-All cases of a criminal nature are referred to the Dodge County Sheriff's Department for investigation and prosecution.
-Criminal cases are subject to the rules and regulations of the sheriff's department and the prosecutor's office in Dodge County.
+All cases of a criminal nature are referred to the Columbia County Sheriff's Department for investigation and prosecution.
+Criminal cases are subject to the rules and regulations of the sheriff's department and the prosecutor's office in Columbia County.

-\115.71 (e) The credibility of an alleged victim, suspect, or witness shall be assessed on an individual basis and shall not be determined by the person's status as inmate or staff.
+115.71 (e) The credibility of an alleged victim, suspect, or witness shall be assessed on an individual basis and shall not be determined by the person's status as inmate or staff.
 No agency shall require an inmate who alleges sexual abuse to submit to a polygraph examination or other truth-telling device as a condition for proceeding with the investigation of such an allegation.